aplteam/Cider/docs/Cider-User-Guide.md

 * adds a variable `HOME` that remembers the path the project was loaded from

-#### 9. Injecting a namespace `TatinVars`
+#### Injecting a namespace `TatinVars`

+Whether a project is going to be a package depends on the presence of a file `apl-package.json` in the root of the project.

-If the project becomes eventually a package, Cider injects a namespace `TatinVars` which contains exactly the same stuff as if it were loaded as a package.
+If such a file is present, Cider injects a namespace `TatinVars` which contains exactly the same stuff as if it were loaded as a package.

 This allows a developer to access `TatinVars` as if it was loaded as a package while working on the project.

-Whether the project ends up as a package is determined by the presencse of a file `apl-package.json` in the root of the project.
+A> ### Problems...
+A>
+A> What eventually will become a package might well be a sub-namespace of the project rather than the project itself.
+A>
+A> If that is the case then injecting `TatinVars` into the root of the project would **_not_** give a developer the same conditions as if the package was loaded.
+A>
+A> This can be addressed by adding a property `tatinVars` into the `CIDER` section of the Cider config file, holding the name of a sub-namespace `TatinVars` should be injected into.

-#### 9. Changing the current directory
+#### Changing the current directory

 At this point Cider checks the current (or working) directory.
 If it's different from the project's directory the user is asked whether she wants to change the current directory to the project's directory.

-#### 11. Initialising a project (optional)
+#### Initialising a project (optional)

 Now there might well be demand for executing some code to initialise your project.